-The 20-year RTA plan includes 35 corridor improvement projects across the greater Tucson region.
-The projects include roadway widening, sidewalk, bike lane, intersections, bus pullout, landscape, drainage and public art improvements.
+The 20-year RTA plan includes 35 roadway corridor improvement projects across the greater Tucson region.
+The corridor projects include roadway widening, sidewalk, bike lane, intersection, bus pullout, landscape, drainage and public art improvements.

 Corridors specified in the RTA plan